 So regarding the first answer to where to see the Leonids, the answer is: near the constellation Leo.
 As long as you’re in the northern hemisphere and can see Leo above the horizon (use a star-finder app, like Night Sky), you should be able to see Leonid meteors.
 (Leo will rise above the horizon around 11:15pm on the 17th and be visible until around 6:45am on the 18th.)

 In terms of where on earth to see the Leonids, there’s a lot of flexibility.
 Obviously, as mentioned, you need to be in the northern hemisphere, since Leo is a northern constellation.
 Also, it helps to be in a dark sky location, rather than near a city or town with bright lights.
 The darker the sky you can drive to, the better experience you’ll have!
 Here are more tips on seeing how to see the Leonids this year.

 Here’s a quick list of tips to help make your Leonids viewing a success:

 - Find a dark sky location.
 Use our stargazing guides to find a place 1-2 hours from where you live, or peruse our World Space Tourism Guide to find dark sky places around the globe.

 - Plan for a night during peak activity.
-As mentioned, the peak of the Leonids will be around November 16-17th, which is a Tuesday.
-Unfortunately, if you try and view Leonid meteors the weekend before or after, the amount of activity won’t be quite the same.
+As mentioned, the peak of the Leonids will be around November 17th-18th, which is a Saturday.
+This is perfect since weekends allow for more planning to reach dark sky locations and not worry about work in the morning.

 - Look throughout the whole sky, rather than focusing on the radiant point.
 While the radiant point is helpful in trying to spot meteors, it’s actually better to scan the whole sky around the radiant point so you’ll see Leonids as they streak away from that area.